-6.3 Non-Repudiation
+6.3.
+Non-Repudiation

-Within the framework of today's Internet Mail, the MDNs defined in this document provide valuable information to the mail user; however, MDNs can not be relied upon as a guarantee that a message was or was not not seen by the recipient.
+MDNs do not provide non-repudiation with proof of delivery.
+Within the framework of today's Internet Mail, the MDNs defined in this document provide valuable information to the mail user; however, MDNs cannot be relied upon as a guarantee that a message was or was not seen by the recipient.
 Even if MDNs are not actively forged, they may be lost in transit.
-The MDN issuing mechanism may be bypassed in some manner by the recipient.
+The recipient may bypass the MDN issuing mechanism in some manner.